 You’ll need to attend a minimum of 1 x two-day (10 hours) tutorial before you complete Stage One.
 Stage 2 Clinical Practice training requires 50 hours of tutorial attendance (please refer to the Clinical Practice page).
 To help increase your knowledge base, you are also expected to attend seminars run by various supplement manufacturers that are held in a number of towns and cities across the UK.

-There are no exams for this course as successful completion is dependent upon continuous assessment of your skills
+There are no exams for Stage 1 but an assessment or short exam may be required to pass to Stage 2.
+There are no exams at Stage 2 as successful completion is dependent upon continuous assessment of your skills

 How long will it take to complete the course?

 The answer to that is very much dependent upon the time you have available for study.
 The course provides the flexibility to study to some degree at your own pace but as it is intended for students who have a serious intention to set up in practice, you’ll be expected to commit to submitting a coursework assignment every 6-8 weeks for Stage One, therefore this level of training should take approximately 36-52 weeks depending on the time available to you.
 Stage Two is a structured programme which requires commitment from the start.
 There are regular timetabled homework submissions, compulsory tutorial dates and the course takes approximately 20 to 24 months.
 As students start Stage 2 together as a group, there may be a delay before you can start Stage Two after completion of Stage One.